 Prior to this, the NVRC had been working on spreading the concept of district heating and regional energy planning for almost a decade (based on the experiences of Germany, Greece and Denmark).
 More importantly, Dale Medearis and his colleagues acted as entrepreneurs within the NVRC (Medearis and Sweet 2003; Medearis and Daseking 2012).
 In this, the NVRC followed a step-by-step approach to spreading the idea of district heating from one locality to another, until the idea had spread widely enough to start advocating a regional approach.
 Timing was critical: a window appeared for the NVRC because of austerity measures introduced in Virginia, which led many local governments to look for solutions to the costs of heating and climate change issues.

 Since 2011, the NVRC has been ‘modifying the approach…to provide for the development and implementation of a Regional Energy Strategy that complements and supports local energy plans and the work of the Metropolitan Washington Council of Governments (MWCOG) Climate, Energy and Environment Policy Committee (CEEPC)’ (NVRC 2011b: 2).
 This slow, deliberative approach to change was subsequently used in the development and implementation of the Northern Virginia Regional Commission Regional Energy Strategy.
 Specifically, it states that: ‘Based on targets, goals and measures set by Northern Virginia localities and the MWCOG CEEPC, identify the short-term, mid-term (2020), and long-term (2050) energy use/GHG emissions reduction goals, targets and metrics’ (NVRC 2011b: 4).
 The NVRC’s success is (partly) a result of others accepting it as an actor with good ideas, power and legitimacy.
-As this developed it allowed the NVRC to get involved at different points in the policy process; and introduce its preferred solutions at critical moments in the policy cycle at the local, regional, and state levels (often simultaneously).
+As this developed it allowed the NVRC to get involved at different points in the policy process; and introduce its preferred solutions at critical moments in the policy cycle at the local, regional, and state levels, often simultaneously.

-To understand the NVRC’s success, it is vital to understand how it worked in the policymaking process over the past few decades.
+To understand the NVRC’s success, it is vital to understand how it worked in the policymaking process over recent decades.
 First, there was a policy entrepreneur embedded in the NVRC (Dale Medearis), who used his position (and his former experience at the EPA) to learn from overseas examples.
 Second, the NVRC actively worked at developing ways to embed its expertise in the state’s governing structures.
 This allowed the NVRC to use the local, regional, and state policy process to expand the range of contacts and policies it was able to advocate.
 Third, by working with multiple time horizons, tempos, and timing, the NVRC was able to get itself embedded throughout the state.
 This allowed the NVRC to ‘spread ideas, despite the fact they were based on the models imported from around the globe’, particularly Germany, France and the Netherlands (interviews 11-14 August 2014).
 Finally, it is not enough to observe the development of a special ring-fenced unit dedicated to transfer.
 Rather, it is vital to observe the outcomes of such a unit.
 If the ideas borrowed do not spread, then the unit might not have the power to share effectively its findings.
 However, if embedded actors and units are having a policy impact, this might help explain where power lies, how it develops over time, and how it changes as a policy moves from one level or location to another, bringing in new agents and structures.